Charlie’s Angels (2019)

 Nate’s Grade: C-

-Posted on November 29, 2019, in 2019 Movies and tagged action, bad movies, comedy, elizabeth banks, kristen stewart, naomi scott, nat faxon, patrick stewart, reboot, spies.
+Posted on November 29, 2019, in 2019 Movies and tagged action, bad movies, comedy, elizabeth banks, kristen stewart, naomi scott, nat faxon, patrick stewart, reboot, spies, strong heroine.
 Bookmark the permalink.
 Leave a comment.